ask-izzy/ask-izzy/README.md

 Testing can be run with `docker compose run --rm app test-dev` which will sequentially run all testing programs.

 - **Mocha**\
   Currently used for e2e and unit tests.
-It's split up into 4 testing suites, which can be individually run with `docker-compose run -p 3000:3000 -p 5000:5000 -p 5001:5001 app test-dev-mocha-<test suite name>`
+It's split up into 4 testing suites, which can be individually run with `docker-compose run --rm -p 3000:3000 -p 5000:5000 -p 5001:5001 app test-dev-mocha-<test suite name>`
     - **personalisation**\
       For e2e tests related to the personalisation flow in Ask Izzy.
     - **map**\